kaihendry/sg/README.md

 Suckless Graphs does two things:

-1. `sgc` helps collect simple time series data locally in a CSV format anchored by epoch time, e.g.
+`sgc` helps collect simple time series data locally in a CSV format anchored by epoch time, e.g.

 	$(date +%s) $(cat /sys/class/thermal/thermal_zone0/temp)

-The `-d` switch allows you to define another host to push the data to.
+`sgc`'s `-d` switch allows you to define another host to push the data to.

-2. `sgd` offers a service that notices changes and calls symlinked *.sh scripts to plot that data
+`sgd` offers a service that notices changes and calls symlinked *.sh scripts to plot that data

 # <abbr title="Suckless Graphing">sg</abbr> features